guillaumeteillet/create-your-own-facebook-messenger-bot-platform-ec2-aws/README.md

 <img src="https://cloud.githubusercontent.com/assets/1462301/14613416/a932d614-059c-11e6-80c6-51acc18c549a.png" width="50%">

-Route 53 has created two **Record Set** in your **Hosted Zone** : We will need the 4 DNS (red square on the picture)
+Route 53 has created two **Record Sets** in your **Hosted Zone** : We will need the 4 DNS (red square on the picture)

 <img src="https://cloud.githubusercontent.com/assets/1462301/14613523/11bfa950-059d-11e6-9569-27a0ac1f61db.png" width="70%">

-Now, change the DNS Name of your domain name (My registar is [OVH](http://ovh.com) so perhaps the procedure is a bit different) :
+Now, change the DNS Name of your domain name (My registrar is [OVH](http://ovh.com) so perhaps the procedure is a bit different) :

 Before any change, the DNS name was :

 <img src="https://cloud.githubusercontent.com/assets/1462301/14614072/c1a58e0a-059f-11e6-83ea-98ddfaf7d46a.png" width="70%">

-The registar need some time to change the DNS of your domain name :
+The registrar need some time to change the DNS of your domain name :

 <img src="https://cloud.githubusercontent.com/assets/1462301/14614142/06613cec-05a0-11e6-88c3-588cdbd54ed5.png" width="70%">